 Regardless of your reasons, when your spouse has a legal right to exercise this elective share, disinheriting your spouse or giving him only a small portion of your estate is not a straightforward option.
 You can write a will providing instructions on who you want to inherit instead of your spouse, but your wishes likely will not be respected if your spouse claims his share of the property.

 Parman & Easterday can advise you of your available options, depending on your situation, should you decide you want your assets left to someone other than your spouse.
-Give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to find out more about how we can help you with your estate plan.
+Give us a call today at (405) 843-6100 or contact us online to find out more about how we can help you with your estate plan.